Biography Louise Stomps 1900 - 1988

 1930-33

-First participation in exhibitions.
-Beginning of friendship with the sculptor Lidy von Lüttwitz (1902 - 1996).
-Temporary joint use of a studio.
+First exhibitions.
+Begins friendship with the sculptor Lidy von Lüttwitz (1902 - 1996).
+Temporary sharing of a studio.

 [Portrait Lidy von Lüttwitz, 1933, height 35 cm, plaster | location unknown]